SÓLLER LOCAL DESTINATION GUIDE

 The bloodbath in the capital made about 15,000 Moors flee to the mountains of Tramuntana and Llevant.
 According to Llibre del Feits (Book of Acts), a chronicle documenting the entire conquest, the last places to be conquered was the Alaró castell and the Santueri castle (Felanitx), in the years 1231/32.

 Archaeologists Jaume Deyà and Pablo Galera have conducted an incredible research based on excavations of more than 10 years they have done in the area of the Gorg Blau lake, which tells the story of 3,000 Moors who had retrenched themselves and resisted the Aragonese forces for almost two years.
-The excavation has been difficult to do as the two archaeologists have had to wait for droughts to be able to access this site, which was called “Almallutx” during Moorish rule.
-Almallutx (Almeruig in medieval Catalan) had an extension of about 160,000 square meters, and a note from 1276 mentions a walled enclosure of 300 meters.
+The excavation has been difficult to do as the two archaeologists have had to wait for droughts to be able to access this site, which was called “al-Yibal” during Moorish rule.
+Al-Yibal, which then became Almallutx (Almeruig in medieval Catalan), had an extension of about 160,000 square meters, and a note from 1276 mentions a walled enclosure of 300 meters.
 In 1595, a local priest spoke of the existence of a large town which he meant derived from Moorish times due to the finding of remains of a mosque.

-The two archaeologists have managed to map out most of the moorish settlement including houses, streets, the mosque with its mihrab (cemetery) with human remains and funeral gifts.
+The two archaeologists have managed to map out most of the Moorish settlement including houses, streets, the mosque with its mihrab (cemetery) with human remains and funeral gifts.
 Of artifacts, multiple ceramics, keys, cowbells and other tools was excavated.
 Another interesting find by Deyà and Galera at Almallutx, was a container with an inscription that was interpreted to something like “good luck”.
 This container was carefully analyzed in a laboratory, where remains of saffron, lemon and olive has been detected.

 As the Aragonese almogarvars (medieval trooper) intensified and made progress in the Tramuntana, it became more difficult for the Moorish population here to hold stand.
 The lack of food and desperation led to extremely primitive behavior where cannibalism was practiced to survive.